Budgeted Out-tree Maximization with Submodular Prizes: The unrooted version of

 \section{The unrooted version of \PName}

-Here we consider the unrooted version of \PName, denoted by \textbf{DSO}, in which the goal is to find an out-tree $T$ of $D$ such that $c(T)\le B$ and $p(T)$ is maximum.
+Here we consider the unrooted version of \PName, denoted by \textbf{DUST}, in which the goal is to find an out-tree $T$ of $D$ such that $c(T)\le B$ and $p(T)$ is maximum.
 Note that $T$ can be rooted at any vertex.
 By guessing the root of an optimal solution, we can apply the algorithm in the previous section to obtain a bicriteria $(1+\epsilon, O(\frac{\sqrt{B}}{\epsilon^3}))$ approximation.
-We now show that \textbf{DSO} admits an $O(\sqrt{B})$-approximation algorithm with no budget violations.
-To do this, we first provide an unrooted version of Lemma~\ref{lmBateniTrimmingProcessGeneral} in which it is not necessary to violate the budget constraint at all when each vertex costs at most half of the budget.
-This trimming process follows the same process as that of Lemma~\ref{lmBateniTrimmingProcessGeneral}, but the proof is included for the sake of completeness.
+We now show that \textbf{DUST} admits an $O(\sqrt{B})$-approximation algorithm with no budget violations.
+To do this, we first provide an unrooted version of Lemma~\ref{lmBateniTrimmingProcessGeneral} in which it is not necessary to violate the budget constraint when each vertex costs at most half of the budget.
+This trimming process follows the same procedure as that of Lemma~\ref{lmBateniTrimmingProcessGeneral}, but we include it for the sake of completeness.